GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - Load .gpkg files (ADM1 units) according to country selection
 - Load .tiff files (maps) according to hazard (one hazard can have multiple n indices) and time period selection (n_indices x (1 Historical + 3 SSP))
 - Load .csv files (timeseries) according to hazard and country selection
-- Load .csv file (indices thresholds)
 - Run zonal stats using ADM1 units on map data using MEAN criteria over each selected index.
-- Add field "Risk change" to ADM table
-- Compare the ADM1 score with indices threshold;
-  - if p50 > threshold, then: Risk_change = "Increase"
-  - if p50 > threshold, then: Risk_change = "No change"

 ### PLOT RESULTS